Why an NFL franchise in London isn't necessary

 Ten years into trying to export a truly American game, the NFL has to feel good about the experiment.
 Four more games here this year and one more in Mexico; the International Series is growing and growing.

-It may never be able to solve the logistical hurdles of putting a franchise in Europe full-time.
+It may never solve the logistical hurdles of putting a franchise in Europe full-time.
 It also may not even matter.

 More NFL coverage from Yahoo Sports: